yrqyang/Fine_tune_SAM/README.md

 * Run main.py to train the SAM, and the fine-tuned model will be saved in the given saving path

-* Example of Road Segmentation are in the notebook `Road_Segmentation.ipynb`
+* Examples of Road Segmentation are in the notebook `Road_Segmentation.ipynb`

 ## Contributing